andreachello/Blockchain/README.md

 ## 1. Solidity Guide

-Complete introduction to Solidity language as well as reference guide for more advanced features
+Complete introduction to the Solidity language as well as reference guide for more advanced features

 ## 2. DApps